- A Typical Day

 Fund My Future

-Fund My Future is a program administered by the Propel Schools Foundation to help families of children in Allegheny County to save for college and other post-secondary goals.
-Fund My Future provides a prize pool (currently valued at $15,000 per year) that makes the saving experience fun.
-Participants earn raffle tickets, and prize drawings are held every month!
+Fund My Future is a program administered by the Propel Schools Foundation to help families in Pennsylvania save for their children’s college and other post-secondary goals.
+Fund My Future provides a prize pool that makes the saving experience fun.
+Community events with partners make it easy to save in a variety of ways and places.
 A full description of the Fund My Future program is available here.

 Propel Fund My Future Account Rules